rism-digital/verovio-reference-book/_book/05-toolkit-reference/01-input-formats.md

 ---

+When data is loaded into Verovio with no input format specifies, it tries to detect it based on the initial content of the data.
+MEI is assume to be the default format if auto detection fails.
+In such cases, the format can be given explicitly with the option `--input-from` (or `-f`).

 ### MEI

 The native input format for Verovio is MEI.
 Verovio supports MEI as input format from MEI 2013 onwards.
 From Verovio 2.x.x, the plan is to have even version numbers for Verovio releases using a stable version of MEI, and odd version numbers for releases using a development version of MEI.
 It means that once MEI 5.0 will be released, Verovio will move to version 4.x.x.
 Older versions of MEI are still supported by newer versions of Verovio.